What is Guided Myofascial Therapy?

 BENEFITS YOU WILL FEEL:

-These sessions are designed to be challenging and educational.
+These sessions are designed to be challenging, educational and empowering.
 They are deeply relaxing, and help you take control of your health, relieving chronic pain and tension.
 In this work you will tune in to deeper body awareness, learn to feel how your muscles and fascia are connected and what patterns may be contributing to pain or dysfunction.

 Find me on Instagram @stonewavemonkey,

-Group Classes: I offer 2 group sessions per week on Zoom.
+I offer 3 group sessions per week on Zoom.
 Each class focuses on a specific body region.
 I recommend trying to work with all areas as time allows, but you are welcome to take just one session at a time as well.
-The title of each session just gives a rough idea of the region we will be working through that day, but every time is a little different and I present different trigger points and movements each time.
-The group classes by nature don't go quite as deep or specific as individual sessions, as it's not possible to go into the same level of specificity with a group of people of varying shapes and backgrounds, and the inner levels of myofascia need more detailed feedback and checking in than is possible with a group class.
-That being said, the outer layers of myofascia can generally use more regular treatment and care as they're more directly connected with bigger movements, so the group classes are something you can join anytime.
-The group classes are generally the best place to start with this work and can be used regularly as a tune up.
+The group classes are generally the best place to start with this work and can be used regularly as a tune up or check-in.
 Remember the body is all connected through myofascial TENSEGRITY and movement patterns, so we often find great results with treating distant regions from where you feel the pain or tension.

 ALL YOU NEED FOR THE GROUP CLASSES: